Hajjah, Palestine

 Hajjah (حجة) is a Palestinian village in the northern West Bank, located eighteen kilometers west of Nablus in the Qalqilya Governorate of the State of Palestine.
-According to the Palestinian Central Bureau of Statistics, the town had a population of approximately 2,500 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 2,659 inhabitants in 2017.

 Location

 Hajja is located 15.9 km east of Qalqiliya.
 It is bordered by Kafr Qaddum and Immatin to the east, Al Funduq and Jinsafut to the south, Kafr ‘Abbush, Kafr Laqif and Baqat al Hatab to the west, and Kur to the north.

-Etymology

-According to the local inhabitants, Hajjah is originally an Aramaic word translated as "market" or "society".

-History
+History and archaeology

-Potsherds from the Israelite, Byzantine and Early Muslim periods have been found at Hajja.
+Potsherds from the Iron Age, Byzantine and Early Muslim periods have been found at Hajja.

-Ancient period

-The earliest potsherds indicate that Hajja was already inhabited during the Iron Age, probably by the Tribe of Menashe.
+Jewish scholars claim that during the Iron Age, Hajjah hosted inhabitants from the Israelite Tribe of Menashe.

-Roman and Byzantine periods
+Hellenistic to Byzantine period

-Hajja has been identified with Kfar Hagai, an ancient Samaritan village that had existed since at least the mid-Second Temple Period.
+Magen identified Hajja with Kfar Hagai (כפר חגי), an ancient Samaritan village from the Hellenistic period.
 A votive inscription of the third or second century BCE from Mount Gerizim, the holiest site in Samaritanism and then the site of a major temple, reads "That which Ḥaggai son of Qimi from Kfar Ḥaggai offered".

-In later Samaritan sources, this might be the village referred to as "Kiryat Hagga" or "Kirjath Hagah".
-It was mentioned as the birthplace of Baba Rabba, who is said to have built several synagogues in the area, including in the village of Hagga.
-The Tolidah, a Samaritan historical work, mentions a man named Gever Ben-Karmi of Kiryat Hagga.

-Mikvahs found in the village along with four seven-branched menorahs inscribed on stone indicate that Hagga was still a Samaritan village during the Byzantine and Early Islamic periods.
+In later Samaritan sources, the village is referred to as "Kiryat Hagga (קרית חגה), the current Arabic name being a direct rendition.
+It was mentioned as the birthplace of Baba Rabba, who built several synagogues in the area, including in the village of Hagga.
+The Tolidah, a Samaritan historical work, mentions a man named Geber Ben-Karmi of Kiryat Hagga.
+Mikvehs found in the village indicate that Samaritans inhabited the village during the Byzantine and Early Islamic periods.